Mongol campaign against the Nizaris: Siege of Maymun-Diz

-On 8 November 1256, Hülegü set a camp on a hilltop facing Maymun-Diz and encircled the fortress with his forces by marching over the Alamut mountains via Taleqan valley and appearing at the foot of Maymun-Diz.
+On 8 November 1256, Hülegü set up camp on a hilltop facing Maymun-Diz and encircled the fortress with his forces by marching over the Alamut mountains via the Taleqan valley and appearing at the foot of Maymun-Diz.

 Maymun-Diz could have been attacked by mangonels; that was not the case with Alamut, Nevisar Shah, Lambsar and Gerdkuh, all of which were on top of high peaks.
-Nevertheless, the strength of the fortification impressed the Mongols, who surveyed them from various angles to find a weak point.
+Nevertheless, the strength of the fortification impressed the Mongols, who surveyed it from various angles to find a weak point.

 Since the winter was approaching, Hülegü was advised by the majority of his lieutenants to postpone the siege, but he decided to proceed.
 Preliminary bombardments were performed for three days by mangonels from a nearby hilltop with casualties on both sides.
 A direct Mongol assault on the fourth day was repulsed.
 The Mongols then used heavier siege engines hurling javelins dipped in burning pitch and set up additional mangonels all around the fortifications.

 Later that month, Kuhrshah sent a message offering his surrender on the condition of the immunity of him and his family.
 Hülegü's royal decree was sent by Ata-Malik Juvayni, who took it personally to Khurshah, asking for his signature, but Khurshah was hesitant.
 After several days, Hülegü began another bombardment and on 19 November, Khurshah and his entourage descended from the fortress and surrendered.
 The evacuation of the fortress continued until the next day.
 A small part of the garrison refused to surrender and fought in a last stand in a high domed building in the fortress; they were defeated and slaughtered after three days.

-The Nizaris' leadership decision to surrender was apparently influenced by outside scholars such as al-Tusi.
+The Nizari leadership's decision to surrender was apparently influenced by outside scholars such as al-Tusi.

 An inexplicable aspect of the events for historians is why Alamut made no effort to assist their besieged comrades in Maymun-Diz.